FORTH-ICS-INSPIRE/artemis/README.md

    ```

 **Note: We highly recommend going through the detailed wiki instructions before using ARTEMIS for the first time.**

+## Demo
+A running demo of ARTEMIS based on the configuration of our home institute (FORTH) can be found [here](http://www.inspire.edu.gr/artemis/demo/).
+You can access the demo as a guest (non-admin) user by using the following credentials:
+* username: "guest"
+* password: "guest@artemis2018"

+*Please do not request new accounts on the demo portal.
+Use the given credentials to browse ARTEMIS as a guest user.*

 ## Contributing
 Please check [this file](CONTRIBUTING.md).